 Australia’s Adult and Community Education Sector in Perspective

-According to the National Centre for Vocational Education Research (NCVER), there are more than 400 not-for-profit adult and community education (ACE) training providers in Australia, the majority of them located in Victoria and New South Wales.
+According to the National Centre for Vocational Education Research (NCVER), there are almost 400 not-for-profit adult and community education (ACE) training providers in Australia, the majority of them located in Victoria and New South Wales.

 In addition to community providers, Australian VET students enrolled in TAFE with 20.1% of the total (792,700 students – up by 13,500 from 2019); private for-profit providers with 71.9% of the total (2.8 million students, down 200,000), university providers with 1.8% (75,100 students – down 2,500); school providers with 2.8% (111,000 students – down 3,000); and enterprise providers with 2.4% (95,600 students, down 28,800).
 (Totals add to more than 100% as students may have enrolled in training with multiple provider types.)